PabloSsolbal/Web-Projects/taskList/README.md

 # To-Do List Application

 This project is a simple to-do list application developed in JavaScript.
-It allows users to add, complete, and delete tasks.
+It allows users to add, complete, and delete tasks with different priority levels.
 The tasks can be categorized as incomplete or completed.
+The user can save task to load them later.

 ## To-Do List

-- Implement task persistence using local storage, so tasks persist even after refreshing the page.
 - Add animations and transitions to enhance the user experience.
 - Allow users to edit task items directly by clicking on them.
 - Implement drag and drop functionality to reorder tasks.
-- Add priority levels to tasks and allow users to sort tasks by priority.

 ## Demo